alttch/eva3/doc/api_common.rst

 Majority EVA ICS API components and items support `REST
 <https://en.wikipedia.org/wiki/Representational_state_transfer>`_.
 Parameters
 for *POST, PUT, PATCH* and *DELETE* requests can be sent in both JSON and multipart/form-data.
-For JSON, *Content-Type: application/json* must be specified.
+For JSON, *Content-Type: application/json* header must be specified.

 API responses